dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1497: Secrets can complicate trust and relationships.
+### T1497: Secrets can lead to misunderstandings and mistrust.

 |Support|
 |---|